Mycophenolate (By mouth)

 - This medicine may cause the following problems:

-- Increased risk of skin cancer or lymphoma
+- Increased risk of cancer, including skin cancer, lymphoma

 - Reactivation of hepatitis B or C infection